 Whether you’re looking to improve company culture, strengthen your learning and development programs, develop a diversity and inclusion strategy, establish leadership training, or help your employees navigate change in the workplace, Bravely can help you support your most critical initiatives.

-Despite the fact that U.S. companies spend upwards of $8 billion per year on diversity and inclusion training, studies show that these programs and initiatives have failed to yield significant change within organizations— especially when it comes to inclusion.
-Studies show that diverse employees still fail to speak up about the issues they’re facing at work—especially when those issues are caused by unfair treatment, discrimination, or an overall lack of representation—for fear of retribution.
-With Bravely as part of your diversity and inclusion strategy, employees can connect with professional coaches for confidential conversations without having to worry about being punished for speaking up.
+Despite the fact that U.S. companies spend upwards of $8 billion per year on diversity and inclusion, studies show that these programs and initiatives have failed to yield significant change.
+Studies show that employees from marginalized groups still choose not to speak up about the issues they’re facing at work for fear of retribution.
+With Bravely as part of your diversity and inclusion strategy, employees can connect with professional coaches for confidential conversations.LEARN MORE

 Whether the result of M&A activity, shifts at the leadership level, or company-wide restructuring, organizational change can be incredibly difficult for individuals and teams.
-While HR teams exist to support employees during these uncertain times, the reality is that HR Business Partners are often stretched too thin and unable to support every employee that needs a little extra guidance.
-Additionally, depending on the situation, these changes can often result in employees feeling like they don’t trust their leadership or understand why they’ve made the decision they’ve made.
+Companies are using Bravely coaching to keep their people engaged and grounded when high employee growth, re-organization, or other big changes threaten stability.
 Bravely can support your employees as they adapt to their new normal, helping them thrive in their roles and stay at their companies.

 The best places to work are often the organizations that prioritize developing company culture.
-The problem?
-Healthy cultures are born out of open and honest conversations—and studies show that 70% of employees are avoiding conversations with their managers, colleagues, or direct reports.
-By connecting employees with professional coaches for confidential conversations, they’re given an outlet to speak openly and often about whatever’s on their mind.
-In turn, they’re given the tools they need to improve their situation, and are less likely to spread toxicity throughout the organization by venting to colleagues.
+By connecting employees with professional coaches for confidential conversations, we give them an outlet to speak openly and often about whatever’s on their mind and the tools they need to improve their situation.

 Understanding the Conversation Gap